TimLeitch/GPTFileReader/ReadMe.md

 # File Explorer GUI with Tree View and Checkboxes

-This is a simple Python tool that provides a graphical user interface (GUI) for selecting files and reading in their contents.
-I was needing a way to feed ChatGPT a bunch of pyfiles I was working on at once, and did not want to work it up using their actual API.
-So I wrote this simple tool to read them in, and provide a GPT with the paths and the contents of the files to help it with understanding complex problems and code bases.
+This is a simple Python tool for selecting files and reading in their contents.
+I was needing a way to feed ChatGPT a bunch of .py files contents and paths at once.So I wrote this simple tool to read them in, and shit out a single text document with with the full file path followed by the contents of the selected files.
+Allows you to have one file that contains the paths and contents of the files.
+Could be used as a crappy version of git, version control, sending someone a super nerdy email, but lets be real, I used it to send a bunch of files and their contents to Chat GPT to better understand a code base or project.

 ## Usage